-All entities with at least one (1) employee are required to register with the NSSF, file monthly reports, and make monthly contributions to the NSSF for two social security schemes: the "occupational risk scheme" and "healthcare scheme".
+All entities with at least one (1) employee are required to register with the NSSF, file monthly reports, and make monthly contributions to the NSSF for three social security schemes: the "occupational risk scheme", the "healthcare scheme", and the "pension scheme".
 The payment of monthly contributions to the NSSF must be performed by the 15th of the following month and the employee report must be reported to the NSSF by the 20th of the following month.
+Contributions for the occupational risk and healthcare schemes are wholly borne by the employer or owner of an enterprise / establishment, whereas contributions for the compulsory pension scheme are borne 50% by the employer and 50% by the employee.
+The pension scheme is a new government initiative, coming into effect on 1 October 2022.